top of page

 And the conversation continued.

-No awkward pause.
-No minimizing.
+No awkward pauses from the guys.
 No grand speech about mental health.

 Mike and Darrick didn’t overreact.
-They didn’t rush to fix it.
-They simply stayed with him.
+They didn't rush to fill in or fix anything.
+They simply stayed in the moment.

 People often imagine therapy happens in stiff rooms with scripted language.